 Rev. Mr. Silcox, of the Church-in-the-Gardens, was host at a luncheon party in the sun parlor on Monday.
-Mrs. F. S. Osburn, of 44 Continental Avenue, entertained at a charming luncheon on Tuesday.
-J. P. Downs was also hostess at a bridge luncheon on Tuesday.

-The pupils of Miss Eleanor Stone Ranlett's dancing classes gave a most delightful exhibition in the ball room under the auspices of the Mothers' Club of Forest Hills.
+Mrs. F. S. Osburn, of 44 Continental Avenue, dancing classes gave a most delightful exhibi-tion in the ball room under the auspices of the Mothers' Club of Forest Hills.
 It was for the benefit of the Community House building fund.